IQ for Dummies?

 Do you know what IQ stands for?
 Do you even know what it means?
 If the answer is ‘no’, you’re in good company…most of us don’t!

-IQ, or intelligence quotient, is a number that represents certain aspects of an individual’s cognitive skill.
-It essentially measures your ability to apply logical reasoning and to solve problems.
+Simply put, your IQ stands for or Intelligence Quotient – and it’s a number that represents certain aspects of your cognitive skill.
+Very left-brain-based, it’s essentially a measurement of your ability to apply logical reasoning to solve problems.